-Management of Department of Career and Technical Education agreed with the recommendation.
+Management of the Department of Career and Technical Education agreed with this recommendation.

-I encourage you to call myself or an audit manager at 328-2241 if you have any questions about the implementation of recommendations included in your audit report or this letter.
+I encourage you to call me or an audit manager at 328-2241 if you have any questions about the implementation of recommendations included in your audit report or this letter.